- Pineal hormone

 Clinical trials do not support this use, but a few studies found that a combination of melatonin with standard chemotherapy may increase survival time in cancer patients.

 - To reduce the severity of chemotherapy side effects

-In two clinical trials, melatonin did not increase blood cell counts reduced during chemotherapy or radiation therapy.
-One clinical trial showed that patients treated with melatonin had reduced chemotherapy-associated side effects such as weight loss and low blood platelet counts.
+In two clinical trials, melatonin did not increase blood cell counts reduced during chemotherapy or radiation therapy, but one study reported reduced chemotherapy-associated side effects such as weight loss and low blood platelet counts.